nekeal/platonic-io/CONTRIBUTING.md

 Get Started!
 ------------

+!!! note
+    We use Poetry for development and we highly recommend you to install it globally using official [instruction](https://python-poetry.org/docs/#installation)

 Ready to contribute?
 Here's how to set up platonic-io for local development.

 1. Fork the platonic-io repo on GitHub.
 2. Clone your fork locally:

-        $ git clone git@github.com:platonic-io/platonic-io.git
+        $ git clone git@github.com:<your_username>/platonic-io.git

-3.
+3. Install project for development

-  a.
-Using poetry
+    - Using poetry

             $ cd platonic-io/
             $ poetry install -E test

         Above command will create virtualenv for you and install all necessary packages

-  b.
-Using pip and virtualenvwrapper
+    - Using pip and virtualenvwrapper

         Install your local copy into a virtualenv.
-Assuming you have
-    virtualenvwrapper installed, this is how you set up your fork for local development:
+Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:

             $ mkvirtualenv platonic-io
             $ cd platonic-io/
             $ pip install poetry
             $ poetry install -E test

-After all run:
+        After that run:

             $ poetry run pre-commit install --install-hooks -t pre-commit -t commit-msg

-This will configure git hooks which will run before each commit to ensure that code is consistent.
+        Above will configure git hooks which will run before each commit to ensure that code is consistent.

 4. Create a branch for local development: